-Best outdoor speakers 2020: What if we could take our music with us without having to compromise on sound quality or worry about what the weather is going to be like?
-Well, that’s the promise of an outdoor speaker.
+The best outdoor speaker allows users to take their music out of the home without having to compromise on sound quality or worry about what the weather is going to be like.

-What makes an outdoor speaker different to a standard speaker is that it’s designed to survive whatever Mother Nature (or you) can throw at it.
+An outdoor speaker is designed to survive whatever Mother Nature (or you) can throw at it.
 As such these speakers will IP ratings that indicate how much dust or water they can resist, feature a rugged build to survive any accidental knocks or drops and an audio performance that’s as good as any other speaker that’s designed for the home.

 Plus, outdoor speakers often come with features such as handles or are small small enough to fit into a rucksack.
 That makes them a perfect choice for outdoor parties, trips to the beach or to your local park.

-What follows is a list of the best outdoor speakers, ready to survive any mishap.
-Have a glance at our shortlist to see what we think are the best, and decamp down the page to read more descriptions and click links to our in-depth reviews.
+Here is Trusted Reviews list of what we think are the the best outdoor speakers, ready to survive any mishap.
+Have a glance at our shortlist below for a quick look, and then decamp down the page for summaries and links to our in-depth reviews.